 Blanket bid -Bids are for pricing only and to be firm for a specific period of time.

-Direct charge – The request of payment of an invoice when items were not ordered on a Louisiana Tech Purchase Order.
+Supplier Invoice Request – The request of payment of an invoice when items were not ordered on a Louisiana Tech Purchase Order.

 Intracampus requisition form – These forms are obtained from the Comptroller’s Office.
 Items or services purchased from other departments on the campus are paid by submitting completed Intracampus Requisition forms DIRECTLY TO THE COMPTROLLER.